Top 5 Battery Mistakes Perth Homeowners Make

 The battery is only as good as the installation.
 We see three common installer-related mistakes:

-- No CEC accreditation — Only CEC-accredited installers can create STC certificates.
+- No SAA accreditation.
+Only SAA-accredited installers can create STC certificates.
 Without this, you lose $2,500-3,600 in rebates.

-- No battery-specific endorsement — CEC accreditation for solar panels doesn't automatically cover battery installation.
+- No battery-specific endorsement.
+SAA accreditation for solar panels doesn't automatically cover battery installation.
 Ask specifically about battery endorsement.

-What to check: Verify the installer's CEC accreditation number, ask for their battery endorsement certificate, and confirm they have a Perth-based team (not just a subcontractor arrangement).
+What to check: Verify the installer's SAA accreditation number, ask for their battery endorsement certificate, and confirm they have a Perth-based team (not just a subcontractor arrangement).

 Most battery buying mistakes come from not having enough information at the right time.
 Before you sign anything: